Average blood glucose and the A1C test

 As important as the A1C is, however, it's not a substitute for frequent self-monitoring.
 Only regular blood sugar checks show you how meals, activity, medications and stress affect your blood sugar at a single moment in time, as well as over the course of a day or week.

-In fact, without regular self-testing to provide day-to-day insights, an A1C result can be misleading.
-Because it gives a long-term view, a person with frequent highs and lows could have an average A1C that looks quite healthy.2 The only way to get a complete picture of your blood sugar control is by reviewing your day-to-day self-checks along with your regular A1C tests, and working closely with your healthcare team to interpret the results.
+In fact, without regular self-testing to provide day-to-day insights, an A1C result can be confusing.
+Because it gives a long-term view, a person with frequent highs and lows could have an in-range A1C result that looks quite healthy.2 The only way to get a complete picture of your blood sugar control is by reviewing your day-to-day self-checks along with your regular A1C tests, and working closely with your healthcare team to interpret the results.

 How often do I need an A1C test?

-The American Diabetes Association recommends an A1C test at least two times a year for those who are in good control.
+The ADA recommends an A1C test at least 2 times a year for those who are in good control.
 For those who have changed their therapy or who are not in good control and not meeting glycemic goals, an A1C test is recommended quarterly.
-Your healthcare professional will help decide what's right for you.3
+Your doctor will help you decide what's right for you.2

-To learn more about your A1C, visit the American Diabetes Association website.
+To learn more about your A1C, visit the ADA Web site.